mat-ilde/data-prediction-machine-learning/README.md

 ###### Independent variable X: name, e-mail, country, time on Facebook, estimated salary(derived from other parameters)

 ###### Dependent variable Y: click(1: customer clicked on Ad, 0: customer did not click on the Ad)

+7- The sixth model is based on different classification models.
+In this case, I'll predict the Iris flower

+###### Independent variable X: flowers "Characteristics"

+###### Dependent variable Y: flower class